 Laura attended Columbia University, where she wrote her first musicals, and earned her MFA from the NYU Tisch Graduate Musical Theatre Writing Program.
 She is a member of the Dramatist Guild and the Lehman Engel BMI Musical Theatre Advanced Workshop, where she was awarded the Jean Banks Award for Best Musical and the Ellen Schwartz Award for Outstanding Literary Merit in Lyric Writing.

-Christiana is a winner of NPR’s The MOTH Story Slam, and was featured on The MOTH GrandSlam, where she told a story about a weird thing she did when she was 8.
+Christiana is a winner of NPR’s The MOTH Story Slam, and was featured on The MOTH GrandSlam, where they told a story about a weird thing they did when they were 8.
 Christiana is a featured vocalist on the soundtrack of the Sundance-selected film The Farewell, starring the rapper Awkwafina.

 Christiana is a classically-trained opera singer who learned how to belt, and has performed at venues all across New York.
 The New York Times called Christiana Cole “top-notch.”
 Christiana has performed at the York Theatre, Ars Nova, Playwrights Horizons, 54 Below, Musical Theatre Factory, the Queens Theatre, The Labyrinth Theatre Company, the O’Neill Theatre Center, with the Transport Group, and they cantor four Catholic Masses a week at Divine Mercy Parish in Williamsburg, Brooklyn (plus all the weddings and funerals).
 They have been a studio singer for world-renown composer Philip Glass.
 They were recently seen as Big Alison in Fun Home at TheatreSquared (Fayetteville, AR).
-She can currently be seen as one of Tony-winner Joanna Gleason’s three backup singers in her cabaret show “Out of the Eclipse.”
+They can currently be seen as one of Tony-winner Joanna Gleason’s three backup singers in her cabaret show “Out of the Eclipse.”

 Christiana has taught voice lessons for over a decade.
-In addition to her private studio, Christiana has been a guest lecturer on performance and public speaking at Columbia University and on the private voice faculty at the New York Film Academy Musical Theater Conservatory.
+In addition to their private studio, Christiana has been a guest lecturer at Columbia University and SUNY New Paltz, and on the private voice faculty at the New York Film Academy Musical Theater Conservatory.
 They are hired by composers and producers as a consultant on vocal lines and general singing questions.
 They tutor aspiring writers and mentor aspiring voice teachers.
 They are available for script consultation.